scrapinghub/splash/docs/scripting-ref.rst

     end

 The next example shows how to return a value from JavaScript to Lua.
-You can also return booleans, numbers, arrays, or objects.
+You can also return booleans, numbers, or objects.

 .. code-block:: lua